sdellis/soupcon.salon/events/the-highlands-live-soupçon-salon.md

 Dijon - Tabla, Handpans, Vox, live looping
 (special guest accompanist to be announced)

-The Highlands is a project that defies words.
-Dijon uses percussion, voice, and loops to create spaces that catalyze awareness.
-The blurred lines between art, music, and dance force the listener to experience the compositions directly, without preconceptions.
+The Highlands is a local project by skilled tabla player, Dijon, who uses percussion, voice, and loops to create spaces that catalyze awareness.
+The blurred lines between performance art, music, and dance strips away preconceptions and allows the listener to experience the compositions directly.
+The result is an eclectic mix of styles, both hyperreal and unfamiliar to the audience, putting the room into a state of beginner's mind amidst the novelty.
 Dijon describes the music as surrealistic, or "Sur Realisme."
-The result is both hyperreal and unfamiliar to the audience, putting all  in a state of beginner's mind among the novelty.
+But in the end, The Highlands defies all words -- and that is the point.

 - - -